2018, safety surface, water play |

 No Fault was delighted to partner with The Don Chapin Company to provide our No Fault Safety Surface at Gilroy Gardens’ new water park expansion.
 Splash pads are a great way to stay cool on those hot summer days!
 The customer wanted a beach/water theme with inlaid gecko designs to match the play equipment, and the results came out really well!

-For more information on our No Fault Safety Surface for Water Play, visit our product webpage at https://nofault.com/water-play/ or give us a call at 800-232-7766.
+Contact us for more information on our No Fault Safety Surface for Water Play.
 Our Regional Sales Managers are readily available to provide you with courteous and quality service in the planning and development of your project.

 Are you confident that you’re making the best choices for your playground projects?

 It’s important that you know the safety products you install are environmentally friendly and safe for kids.
-That’s why we at No Fault take great pride in providing rubber products that enhance playground and park safety – products made from the cleanest and highest-quality non-toxic materials available.
+That’s why we at No Fault take great pride in providing rubber products that enhance playground and park safety – products made from the clean and high-quality non-toxic materials.

 In the early days of rubber playground safety surfacing, a few sensational media reports claimed that recycled rubber might be too dirty or potentially contaminated with foreign particles.
 Today, however, there is no peer-reviewed scientific data that suggests recycled rubber poses any health risks to children, athletes or anyone else.
 On the contrary, more than 70 scientific studies conducted by both private and government entities specifically say otherwise, according the Institute of Scrap Recycling Industries, Inc.